Baggins5066/Botlivia-Blevitron/replit.md

 None documented yet.

 ## Security Notes
-- Bot token is stored as an environment variable, not in code
+- API keys are stored as environment variables, not in code
 - .gitignore configured to prevent committing sensitive files
 - Bot tokens should never be shared or committed to version control

-## Future Improvements
-- Add command handling (e.g., using discord.py commands extension)
-- Add more sophisticated message responses
-- Implement custom commands and features
-- Add database integration for persistent storage
-- Consider adding LLM integration for AI-powered responses